shashidhar-pothukuchi/assignment-MEAN/README.md

 * Import the database by copying the values.json from db folder to MongoDB/bin and execute the following command in the same folder.

->mongoimport --db locationdb --collection values --file values.json --jsonArray
+>mongoimport --db locationdb --collection values --file values.json

 * Then, start the mongodb server by using the command below -
 >mongob